Apple's new 2018 flagship iPhone models.

 iPhone XS and iPhone XS Max models sold around the world feature dual-SIM support, which allows two phone numbers to be used at one time.
 Dual-SIM functionality is enabled through the inclusion of one physical nano-SIM slot and an eSIM, a feature that was first introduced in the iPad.

-The three carriers do not plan to add eSIM support until later in the year, so eSIM functionality is not available in the United States at this time.
-In many other countries around the world, though, carriers have already implemented eSIM support, and Apple has a full list of carriers that support eSIM on its website.
+The eSIM feature is available in many countries around the world, and Apple has a full list of carriers that support eSIM on its website.

-In China, where eSIMs are not allowed, iPhone XS and iPhone XS Max devices will feature two physical SIM card slots.
-Models with two SIM slots will be limited to China and will not be sold elsewhere.
+In China, where eSIMs are not allowed, iPhone XR devices feature two physical SIM card slots.
+Models with two SIM slots are limited to China and won't be sold elsewhere.

 Bluetooth and Wi-Fi

 iPhone XS and XS Max support the Bluetooth 5.0 standard.
 Bluetooth 5.0 offers longer range, faster speeds, larger broadcast message capacity, and better interoperability with other wireless technologies.

 Compared to Bluetooth 4.2, Bluetooth 5 offers four times the range, two times the speed, and eight times the broadcast message capacity.

 802.11ac Wi-Fi with 2x2 MIMO is supported, with support for connection speeds that can reach a theoretical maximum of 866Mb/s.

 GPS and NFC